 We define slavery as a situation in which a person is exploited for the profit of another by force, fraud or coercion, receives no compensation other than the barest subsistence, and is unable to leave.
-Slavery includes such practices as forced labor, sex slavery, forced marriage, debt bondage, worst forms of child labor and other slavery-like practices.
+Slavery includes such practices as forced labor, sex slavery, forced marriage, debt bondage, worst forms of child labor and other slavery- like practices.

 Estimates of the magnitude of slavery vary.
-The 2012 report of the U.N.
-International Labor Organization (ILO) puts the figure at 21 million.1
+A 2017 report of the U.N.
+International Labor Organization (ILO), Walk Free and the U.N.
+International Organization for Migration puts the figure at 40 million.

-The region with the most slaves is Asia,
+The region with the most slaves is Asia & Pacific,